mantidproject/mantid/Code/Mantid/docs/source/algorithms/BinMD-v1.rst

-This algorithm performs dense binning of the events in multiple dimensions of an input `MDEventWorkspace <http://www.mantidproject.org/MDEventWorkspace>`__ and places them into a dense `MDHistoWorkspace <http://www.mantidproject.org/MDHistoWorkspace>`__ with 1-4 dimensions.
+This algorithm performs dense binning of the events in multiple dimensions of an input `MDEventWorkspace <http://www.mantidproject.org/MDEventWorkspace>`__ and places them into a dense :ref:`MDHistoWorkspace <MDHistoWorkspace>`_ with 1-4 dimensions.

 The input `MDEventWorkspace <http://www.mantidproject.org/MDEventWorkspace>`__ may have more dimensions than the number of output dimensions.
 The names of the dimensions in the DimX, etc.